 Use these quick and easy music flash cards treble and bass clef notes.
-Before you can learn how to read music and music intervals you must first learn your basic music note values and music note names so that you can recognize them in an instant as your eyes move from left to right on the music staff.
+You must first learn your basic music note values and music note names.
+Then you can recognize them in an instant as your eyes move from left to right on the music staff.

 Treble Clef Notes